Floquetifying stabiliser codes with distance-preserving rewrites: Distance-preserving rewrites

+\begin{corollary} Let $r: D_1 \to D_2$ be a semantics-preserving rewrite, where neither $D_1$ nor $D_2$ have internal edges.
+Then $r$ is distance-preserving. \end{corollary} \begin{proof} As neither $D_1$ nor $D_2$ have internal edges, all errors can trivially be pushed to the boundary.
+Therefore, by \autoref{prop:pushing-out}, they must be distance-preserving. \end{proof}

-\subsubsection{Basic distance-preserving rewrites}
+\subsection{Basic distance-preserving rewrites}

 To explore whether a rewrite $r: D_1 \to D_2$ is distance-preserving, we consider all possible errors in $D_2$ and check whether they are either detectable or have an equivalent error of at most the same weight in $D_1$ and vice versa.
-By \autoref{thm:detecting-region}, we know that an error is detectable if it has an odd overlap with a detecting region.
-For non-detectable errors in $D_2$, we have to find equivalent errors in $D_1$ of at most the same weight.
-For this, a sufficient condition is that the error can be pushed to the boundary edges of $D_2$ without increasing in weight.
-If that's the case, once the error is on the boundary of $D_2$, we can undo the rewrite without being affected by or affecting the edge flips.
-Therefore, boundary edge flips correspond to an error on $D_1$ fulfilling our requirements for distance-preservation.
-Apply this pushing-out strategy, we only have to consider errors on internal edges.
+By \autoref{prop:pushing-out}, we can simplify this process by showing that all errors can be pushed to the boundary without increasing in size, in which case they naturally have a correspondence on the other diagram:

 \begin{theorem} The following rewrite is distance-preserving: